Education in Italy: Higher education

 Italy hosts a broad variety of universities, colleges and academies.
-Founded in 1088, the University of Bologna is likely the oldest in the world.
+Such as the University of Bologna which is, just like mentioned before, the oldest university in the world.
 In 2009, the University of Bologna is, according to The Times, the only Italian college in the top 200 World Universities.
 Milan's Bocconi University has been ranked among the top 20 best business schools in the world by The Wall Street Journal international rankings, especially thanks to its M.B.A. program, which in 2007 placed it no. 17 in the world in terms of graduate recruitment preference by major multinational companies.
 Bocconi was also ranked by Forbes as the best worldwide in the specific category Value for Money.
-In May 2008, Bocconi overtook several traditionally top global business schools in the Financial Times Executive education ranking, reaching no. 5 in Europe and no. 15 in the world.
+In May 2008, Bocconi overtook several of the most well-known top global business schools in the Financial Times Executive education ranking, reaching no. 5 in Europe and no. 15 in the world.

-Other top universities and polytechnics are the Università Cattolica del Sacro Cuore in Milan, the LUISS in Rome, the Polytechnic University of Turin, the Politecnico di Milano (which in 2011 was ranked as the 48th best technical university in the world by QS World University Rankings), the University of Rome La Sapienza (which in 2005 was Europe's 33rd best university, and ranks among Europe's 50 and the world's 150 best colleges and in 2013, the Center for World University Rankings ranked the Sapienza University of Rome 62nd in the world and the top in Italy in its World University Rankings.) and the University of Milan (whose research and teaching activities have developed over the years and have received important international recognition).
+Other top universities and polytechnics are the Università Cattolica del Sacro Cuore in Milan, the LUISS in Rome, the Polytechnic University of Turin, the Politecnico di Milano (which in 2011 was ranked as the 48th best technical university in the world by QS World University Rankings), the University of Rome La Sapienza (which in 2005 was ranked Europe's 33rd best university, and in 2013, was instead ranked 62nd in the world and the top in Italy by the Center for World University Rankings), and the University of Milan (whose research and teaching activities have improved over the years and have received important international recognition).
 This University is the only Italian member of the League of European Research Universities (LERU), a prestigious group of twenty research-intensive European Universities.
-It has also been awarded ranking positions such as 1st in Italy and 7th in Europe (The Leiden Ranking – Universiteit Leiden).